 By default, the visualizer is in the Translate Mode that enables moving, rescaling and rotating all types of placements.
 For this, click on the layer, on one of it sides or one of its corners and drag it:

-For the placements based on control points such as Perspective or Bezier, the Edition Mode makes it possible to edit each point individually.
+For the placements based on control points such as Perspective or Bezier, the Edit Mode makes it possible to edit each point individually.

-First, select Edition Mode in the visualizer toolbar, and then drag the points with the mouse or move them by using the arrow keys on your PC keyboard:
+First, activate Edit Mode in the Viewport toolbar, and then drag the points with the mouse or move them by using the arrow keys on your PC keyboard:

 Here is an example of Bezier placement edition: